spratt/russ/README.md

 Usage
 =====

 Call `cargo run` from the command line in the project's root directory.
+Russ will read all the `*.pgn` files in `data/`.
+By default, only one file is kept in `data/` and the rest are in `more_data/`.
+This is for debug purposes, since it takes forever to parse everything.
+For production use, move all `*.pgn` files into `data/`.

 ```bash
 $ cargo run